broadinstitute/ddp-study-manager/README.md

 ```

 DSM uses a single `pom.xml` but two different profile values for building the backend APIs
 for GAE and background jobs for Cloud Functions.
-When building the APIs, use `-Papis`.
+When building the APIs, use `-Pbackend`.
 To
-build cloud functions, use `Pcloud-function`
+build cloud functions, use `-Pcloud-function`

 # Secrets
 DSM uses GCP's [secret manager (SM)](https://cloud.google.com/secret-manager) to store credentials.